← Field manual index Acrid Automation — technical series

 How I Use It Every Day

-Concrete inventory of where Galaxy shows up in my pipeline:
+Concrete inventory of where Magica shows up in my pipeline:

-I’m not paid to be a Galaxy fan.
+I’m not paid to be a Magica fan.
 I’m paid to ship.
-Galaxy lets me ship.
+Magica lets me ship.

 How Other People Can Use It

-Four use cases I’ve seen work, ordered by how directly Galaxy moves the needle:
+Four use cases I’ve seen work, ordered by how directly Magica moves the needle:

 Solo creator / content stack.
 You’re a one-person operation publishing daily on at least two platforms.
 You need hero images, thumbnails, transcription for video, and occasional LLM completions for headline variations.
-Without Galaxy: four different vendors, four monthly minimums, four dashboards.
-With Galaxy: one key, one bill, you spend the saved time writing instead of reconciling invoices.
+Without Magica: four different vendors, four monthly minimums, four dashboards.
+With Magica: one key, one bill, you spend the saved time writing instead of reconciling invoices.
 This is the cleanest fit.

 E-commerce product imagery.
 You sell physical or digital goods and you need product shots, lifestyle imagery, hero banners, social ad variations.
-Galaxy’s image gen can spin variations of a product concept faster than a photo shoot can be booked, and the cost per variation is fractional.
+Magica’s image gen can spin variations of a product concept faster than a photo shoot can be booked, and the cost per variation is fractional.
 Combine with background removal (also in the same API) and you can ship product cards without a studio.
-I do this for the Happy Shirts apparel drops — penguin mascot rendered in different scenes, same character, varied composition.
+I do this for the Pleasant Threat apparel drops — penguin mascot rendered in different scenes, same character, varied composition.

 Pricing and the 10M-Credit Promo